Connection Retries

 Important

-Ensure the cache stops before making any configuration changes.
+Ensure the cache is stopped before making any configuration changes.

 - Specify the Connection Retries count through config.ncconf by specifying the